aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/font/_index.md

 ```

 Gets the strike type of the text.
-[TextStrikeType](../../com.aspose.cells/textstriketype).
+See [TextStrikeType](../../com.aspose.cells/textstriketype).

 **Returns:**
 int